-Generate a third trace of head centre of gravity rebound velocity, relative to the sled.
-The maximum value and the time at which this occurs should be noted.
-It should be verified using the end of head restraint contact time, T-HRC ${(end)}$, that this maximum is during the rebound from the head restraint and is not generated within the sled braking phase.
+The peak rebound velocity should be verified using the end of head restraint contact time, T-HRC(end), that this maximum is during the rebound from the head restraint and is not generated within the sled braking phase.
 Should higher peaks be generated in the sled braking phase, these should be disregarded and the initial peak of rebound velocity which occurs at or very near to initial rebound from the head restraint should be taken as the peak value.

-10.7 NIC Calculation
+10.5 NIC Calculation